jhellar/Appforms-Template-v3/README.md

-# Feedhenry Drag & Drop Apps Template App v3
+# FeedHenry Drag & Drop Apps Template App v3

 ## Overview
 This Template App is intended to work with the Drag & Drop Apps feature in the Red Hat Mobile Application Platform.